-How to Rust MetalUnderstandably, most people want to prevent their cars and power tools from rusting, but some steel objects gain character from a beautifully detailed rusty patina.
+How to Acquire a Rusted Metal PatinaUnderstandably, most people want to prevent their cars and power tools from rusting, but some steel objects gain character from a beautifully detailed rusty patina.
 With a few household chemicals, it’s easy to expedite the oxidation process.
 The discussion below details some of the basic steps to give your outdoor decorations a charming, weathered look.

 Check out our Safety Products available for your Project!

 Metal Surface PrepThe surface of the material you are working on should be clean and free of any dirt or grease.
 When working with iron, steel, or aluminum you may want to remove rust and fire scale.
 The best method for cleaning most materials is to sandblast.
 Different types of blasting material may be used to retain the integrity of the surface structure.
 Wire wheels or Scotch-Brite™ pads provide another method of cleaning.

 Please note: Solvent based cleaners including acetone, paint thinners, and solvent thinners should not be used during the surface prep of your material.
 Sculpt Nouveau’s Metal Cleaner/Degreaser is a great metal cleaner.
 It works on both ferrous and non-ferrous metals.

 Sculpt Nouveau’s Metal Cleaner/DegreaserThe Sculpt Nouveau metal cleaner and degreaser product is manufactured with built-in corrosion inhibitors that protect the metal surface while cleaning.

 - Apply the metal cleaner with a brush, sponge, rag or by spraying.

 - Let it sit on the metal for approximately 5 minutes.

 - Rub with a green or gray Scotch-Brite™ pad.